OAI/learn.openapis.org/specification/components.md

 # Reusing Descriptions

 As is often the case, the example built through the previous pages has grown too large to be easily manageable.
-This page introduces a mechanism to remove redundancy from an OpenAPI document by reusing portions of it.
+This page introduces a mechanism to remove redundancy from an OpenAPI Description (OAD) by reusing portions of it.

 ## The Components Object

 The [Components Object](https://spec.openapis.org/oas/v3.1.0#components-object),
-accessible through the `components` field in the root [OpenAPI Object](https://spec.openapis.org/oas/v3.1.0#openapi-object), contains definitions for objects to be reused in other parts of the document.
+accessible through the `components` field in the root [OpenAPI Object](https://spec.openapis.org/oas/v3.1.0#openapi-object), contains definitions for objects to be reused in other parts of the description.

 <figure style="text-align:center">
    <object type="image/svg+xml" data="{{site.baseurl}}/img/components-object.svg"></object>
-  <figcaption>The OpenAPI Object is explained in the <a href="structure.html">Structure of an OpenAPI Document</a> page.<br/>The Schema Object is explained in the <a href="content.html">Content of Message Bodies</a> page.<br/>The Response Object is explained in the <a href="paths.html">API Endpoints</a> page.<br/>The Parameter Object is explained in the <a href="parameters.html">Parameters and Payload of an Operation</a> page.</figcaption>
+  <figcaption>The OpenAPI Object is explained in the <a href="structure.html">Structure of an OpenAPI Description</a> page.<br/>The Schema Object is explained in the <a href="content.html">Content of Message Bodies</a> page.<br/>The Response Object is explained in the <a href="paths.html">API Endpoints</a> page.<br/>The Parameter Object is explained in the <a href="parameters.html">Parameters and Payload of an Operation</a> page.</figcaption>
 </figure>

-Most objects in an OpenAPI document can be replaced by a **reference** to a **component**, drastically reducing the document's size and maintenance cost (just like methods do in programming languages).
+Most objects in an OAD can be replaced by a **reference** to a **component**, drastically reducing the OAD's size and maintenance cost (just like methods do in programming languages).

 Not all objects can be referenced, though, only those listed as fields of the [Components Object](https://spec.openapis.org/oas/v3.1.0#components-object) like `schemas`, `responses` and `parameters` to name a few.